datacommonsorg/docsite/custom_dc/data_cloud.md

 ---
 layout: default
-title: Test data in Google Cloud
+title: Load data in Google Cloud
 nav_order: 6
 parent: Build your own Data Commons
 ---

 {:.no_toc}
-# Test data in Google Cloud
+# Load data in Google Cloud

-This page shows you how to store your custom data in Google Cloud Storage load it into Google Cloud SQL.
+This page shows you how to store your custom data in Google Cloud, and create the data management container as a Google Cloud Run job.
 This is step 4 of the [recommended workflow](/custom_dc/index.html#workflow).

 * TOC
 {:toc}

 ## Overview

-Once you have tested locally, you need to get your data into Google Cloud so you can test it remotely.
-You pload your CSV and JSON files to [Google Cloud Storage](https://cloud.google.com/storage), and run the Data Commons data Docker container as a Cloud Run job.
+Once you have tested locally, the next step is to get your data into the Google Cloud Platform.
+You upload your CSV and JSON files to [Google Cloud Storage](https://cloud.google.com/storage), and run the Data Commons data Docker container as a Cloud Run job.
 The job will transform and store the data in a [Google Cloud SQL](https://cloud.google.com/sql) database, and generate NL embeddings stored in Cloud Storage.

 ## Prerequisites